jsilve24/homepage/content/consulting.md

 # Services
 We offer a broad range of services in a wide variety of fields including but not limited to biomedical research, finance, and agriculture.
 Below is an incomplete smattering of common services we provide.

-- Identifying statistically rigorous patterns in microbiome amplicon studies.
+- Identifying statistically rigorous patterns in microbiome amplicon studies
-- Time-series forecasting in multivariate financial time-series with quantified risk bounds.
+- Time-series forecasting in financial time-series with quantified risk
-- Inferring microbial and genomic features predicting feed conversion rates in livestock.
+- Inferring genomic features predicting feed conversion rates in livestock
-- Teach-ins on tools and techniques for modeling high-throughput sequencing data.
+- Teach-ins on tools and techniques for modeling high-throughput assays
-- Experimental design for studies looking to use genomic or microbial markers.
+- Experimental design studies using genomic or microbial markers
+- Customized software for use by in-house research analysts

 # Contact